 Tanning towelettes: Presoaked with self-tanner, these sheets just need to be unfolded and swiped across skin for an even glow.

 Best for: Keeping up your glow on vacation.
 These pads are stress free.
-"It's almost impossible to apply too much product with tanning wipes," Vezirian says.
+"It's almost impossible to apply too much product with tanning wipes," says Tamar Vezirian, a New York makeup artist who runs a tanning salon and mobile tanning service.
+She's helped some models in the Sports Illustrated swimsuit issue get their golden glow.

 Self-tanning lotions and creams: The workhorse of sunless tanning, these formulas are often tinted so you can see if you've missed any spots.

-Best for: Both practiced and beginner tanners alike.
+Best for: Both practiced and beginner tanners.
 Because these formulas don't absorb into the skin instantly, you have a few extra seconds to blend.

 Sunless mousses and gels: Lightweight and fast drying, these formulas are easy to layer, so you can build coverage or customize for contouring.